flubshi/pvr.waipu/README.md

 [![Build Status](https://jenkins.kodi.tv/buildStatus/icon?job=flubshi%2Fpvr.waipu%2FMatrix)](https://jenkins.kodi.tv/job/flubshi/job/pvr.waipu/job/Matrix/)

 # Waipu PVR client for Kodi
 This is the waipu PVR client addon for [Kodi](https://kodi.tv).
-It provide Kodi integration for the german TV streaming provider waipu.tv and O2 TV.
+It provides Kodi integration for the German TV streaming provider waipu.tv and O2 TV.
 A user account for one of these providers is required to use this addon.

 ## Preview Images